JonyBoyko/AmunX/README.md

 Locally the API is exposed at `http://localhost:8080/v1` (production: `https://api.moweton.com/v1`).
 Seed data example: `docker compose exec postgres psql -U postgres -d postgres`.

+### Smart Inbox worker

+Smart Inbox responses are now served from cached snapshots to keep the `/smart-inbox` handler fast.

+- The worker (`cd backend && go run ./cmd/worker` or `docker compose up worker`) warms the cache immediately on start and then refreshes snapshots every five minutes (default interval) with a 15-minute TTL (`smart_inbox_snapshots.valid_until`).
+- While the cache is cold, the API returns `503 smart_inbox_warming_up`; once a snapshot exists, the mobile client fetches the cached payload (limit 60) and only hits the DB directly for custom limits.
+- Logs to watch: `smart inbox warmup failed` (generation error) and `smart inbox snapshot saved` (success).
+A stuck cache usually means the worker cannot reach Postgres.
+- To manually re-prime the cache, restart the worker; it executes one `Generate` cycle immediately and then resumes the schedule.
+Old snapshots are pruned after 24 hours.

 ## Mobile (Flutter)

 ```bash